whitesnowx/tp/docs/UserGuide.md

     The scroll bars can only be scrolled by two ways:
       1. For mouse pad users, dragging around with two fingers the around would pan around the pane.
       2. For mouse users, __[Mouse Wheel]__ will scroll up and down while __[Shift + Mouse Wheel]__ will scroll left and right.
+      3. Simply dragging the scroll bar with a left mouse click.
       <br>**Scrolling by arrow keys is not fully supported in the result display**

 5. The Command box:<br>
     The input can only be scrolled by __[Holding Left Click + Drag Mouse]__  to the edge in the direction to scroll.
 This is to allow making adjustments on very long commands.

 <Br><Br>
 ### Alternative UI arrangements